Army private who fled to North Korea will plead guilty to desertion

 WASHINGTON (AP) — An Army private who fled to North Korea just over a year ago will plead guilty to desertion and four other charges and take responsibility for his conduct, his lawyer said Monday.

-Travis King’s attorney, Franklin D. Rosenblatt, told The Associated Press that King intends to admit his guilt to military offenses, including desertion and assaulting an officer.
-Nine other offenses, including possession of sexual images of a child, will be dismissed under the terms of the deal.
+Travis King’s attorney, Franklin D. Rosenblatt, told The Associated Press that King intends to admit guilt to a total of five military offenses, including desertion and assaulting an officer.
+Nine other offenses, including possession of sexual images of a child, will be withdrawn and dismissed under the terms of the deal.

 King will be given an opportunity at a Sept.
-20 plea hearing at Fort Bliss, Texas, to discuss his actions.
+20 hearing at Fort Bliss, Texas, to discuss his actions and explain what he did.

 The AP reported last month that the two sides were in plea talks.